Commit build status is always red even if other builds succeed

 Although newer builds were successfully run against that commit, as you can see on the screen above, the failed build is the one that prevails on the commit screen.

 Although this sounds like a problem, it is not.
-We've found out in 2 occasions so far that this is caused by the way the CI system is reporting the build status to Bitbucket Server as well as a misinterpretation of why Bitbucket Server shows a list of build status for the same commit.
+We've discovered on two occasions that this is caused by how the CI system reports the build status to Bitbucket Server and a misinterpretation of why Bitbucket Server shows a list of build statuses for the same commit.

-The intention with having a list of builds per commit in the build history popup is to capture multiple different test/build/deploy runs, rather than successive attempts at the same build – which Bitbucket Server expects to always have the same result as a commit is an immutable set of files.
-For example, you might see that your separate unit test job and functional test job is passing, but your job to deploy to a staging server is not, and this would show as 3 different build statuses no matter how many attempts were made for a given commit.
-That is the reasoning behind why when at least one of the builds failed, Bitbucket Server will report that commit as having failed in the overall build status.
+The intention with having a list of builds per commit in the build history popup is to capture multiple different test/build/deploy runs rather than successive attempts at the same build – which Bitbucket Server expects always to have the same result as a commit is an immutable set of files.
+For example, you might see that your separate unit test job and functional test job are passing, but your job to deploy to a staging server is not, and this would show three different build statuses, no matter how many attempts were made for a given commit.
+That is why when at least one of the builds fails, Bitbucket Server will report that commit as having failed in the overall build status.

-This page explains how the build notification REST API works in more details: https://developer.atlassian.com/server/bitbucket/how-tos/updating-build-status-for-commits/
+This page explains how the build notification REST API works in more detail: https://developer.atlassian.com/server/bitbucket/how-tos/updating-build-status-for-commits/

 We've found this incorrect behaviour in two scenarios: